2022 Pennsylvania elections

-The 2022 Pennsylvania state elections took place on November 8, 2022.
-On that date, the Commonwealth of Pennsylvania held elections for the following offices: Governor and Lieutenant Governor (on one ticket), U.S. Senate, U.S. House of Representatives, Pennsylvania State Senate, Pennsylvania House of Representatives, and various others.
+Elections were held in Pennsylvania on November 8, 2022.
+On that date, the state held elections for Governor and Lieutenant Governor (on one ticket), U.S. Senate, U.S. House of Representatives, Pennsylvania State Senate, Pennsylvania House of Representatives, and various other government leadership positions.

 Redistricting

-Following the 2020 Census, Pennsylvania's congressional, State Senate, and State House districts will all be redrawn.
-Summary 2020 census data released by the United States Census Bureau in April 2021 announced that Pennsylvania will lose one congressional seat.
+As a result of the 2020 Census, Pennsylvania's congressional, State Senate, and State House districts would all be redrawn.
+Summary 2020 census data released by the United States Census Bureau in April 2021 announced that Pennsylvania would lose one congressional seat.